 That flows in vain o'er all my soul held dear,

-I may look back on every sorrow past,
+I may look back on many a sorrow past,

-As some lone bird, at day's departing hour,
+As some poor bird, at day's departing hour,

 Sings in the sunbeam, of the transient shower

-Forgetful, though its wings are wet the while:—
+Forgetful, tho' its wings are wet the while: --

 Yet ah! how much must that poor heart endure,